sovware/post-grid-carousel-ultimate/readme.txt

 More amazing features available in [__Pro version__](https://wpwax.com/product/post-grid-carousel-ultimate-pro/).

 = Features of the Pro version =
-*   24 different themes for Grid, Filterable Grid and Masonry!
+*   24 different themes for Grid.
-*   4 different themes for carousel.
+*   24 different themes for carousel.
+*   24 different themes for Filterable Grid
-*   4 different themes for widget.
+*   24 different themes for Masonry
 *   Display popular, featured, latest, older and random posts.
 *   Display posts by category, IDs, tag, month and year.
 *   Control font size, weight, alignment of post title and content.